Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Introduction

 with same $\lambda>0$ as in Theorem~\ref{Thm:Main2}, but eventually for a different value of $C$, and characterize $\lambda$ as the spectral gap of the linearized evolution operator in an appropriate norm.
 A characterization of the optimal rate $\lambda$ is given in~Theorem~\ref{Thm:Main2Refined}.

+Moreover, for general $D>0$, besides the convergence of the free energy, we also have the result about continuity and convergence of the norm of the average velocity, which is Proposition \ref{Prop:uf}.
+The similar technique has been also used in Section 2.1 of \cite{BF}.
+See Section \ref{sec46} for more details.

-For $D<D_*$, the situation is more subtle.
-The solution of~\eqref{fl} can in principle converge either to the \emph{isotropic stationary solution} $f_\uuu$ or to a \emph{polarized, non-symmetric stationary solution} $f_\uu$ with $\uu\neq\uuu$.
-We will prove that $\mathcal F[f]-\mathcal F[f_\uu]$ decays with an exponential rate which is also characterized by a spectral gap in Section~\ref{Sec:Polarized}.
+For $D<D_*$, the situation is more subtle as it hits the difficult question of the \emph{bassins of attraction}.
+The solution of~\eqref{fl} can in principle converge either to the \emph{isotropic stationary solution} $f_\uuu$ or to a \emph{non-symmetric stationary solution} $f_\uu$ with $\uu\neq\uuu$.
+We will prove that for nonnegative initial datum $f_{in}$ with mass 1 that satisfies $\mathcal F[f_{in}]<\mathcal F[f_{\uuu}] $, $\mathcal F[f]-\mathcal F[f_{\uu}]$ decays with an exponential rate which is also characterized by a spectral gap in Section~\ref{Sec:Polarized}.
+In the non-symmetric case, the question of the rate of convergence to a solution with a uniquely defined limiting $\uu$ or a set of polarized solutions is still open.